Reference: Postulate Mechanics

 IDENTITY

 The self acquires an identity when it identifies itself with something external to it.
 The self cannot differentiate itself from the identity.
 It simply thinks that it is that identity.
 A self can have many layers of identities and not be aware of it.
 It just acts out according to the identity that gets activated in a situation.
 Thus, an identified self is limited in its awareness.
-[Life]
+[Chapter 4]

 IMAGINATION